LeeMorinUCF/ECP3004S21/demo_25_Databases/README.md

 ### Operations on a single table

-First specify the schema of the first table
+First specify the *schema* of the first table.
+The *schema* is the list of specifications for the table, including the names of *fields* and the data types of the variables in each field.

 ```
 CREATE TABLE FirstTable(